ScalaMath/VecMatLib/Readme.md

 ## Questions and answers

-Q: Why does VecMatLib not use scala 3?
+**Q**: Why does VecMatLib not use scala 3?

-A: One of the design goals of VecMatLib is to be usable both in Scala and Java.
-Support for Scala 3 in IDEs is still actively being developed.
+**A**: One of the design goals of VecMatLib is to be usable both in Scala and Java.
+Support for Scala 3 in IDEs is still actively being developed, therefore a Scala 3 library may not be suitable to work with.

 ## Contributing